AbhinavSaha989/EcoCart/README.md

   Form eco-conscious groups with friends/family to complete group quests and save together.

 - 🌟 **Eco Score with Breakdown**
-  Products are rated based on Reduce, Reuse, and Resale parameters to help users make better choices.
+  Products are rated based on Recycle, Reuse, and Resale parameters to help users make better choices.

 - 🎯 **Gamified EcoQuests**
   Complete weekly challenges, earn EcoPoints, unlock badges, and track your streak.